hujie-frank/SENet/README.md

 |SENet<sup>*</sup> | 18.68 | 4.47 | 440 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWlbTFZbzFTSXBUTUE/view?usp=sharing)

 Here we obtain better performance than those reported in the paper.
 We re-train the SENets described in the paper on a single GPU server with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches.
 In contrast, the results reported in the paper were obtained by training the networks with a larger batch size (1024) and learning rate (0.6) across 4 servers.

 ## Third-party re-implementations
 0. Caffe.
-SE-mudolues cooperate with modificated ResNet-50 which uses stride 2 in the 3x3 convolution instead of the first 1x1 convolution, obtaining better performance: [Repository](https://github.com/shicai/SENet-Caffe).
+SE-mudolues are integrated with a modificated ResNet-50 using a stride 2 in the 3x3 convolution instead of the first 1x1 convolution which obtains better performance: [Repository](https://github.com/shicai/SENet-Caffe).
 0. TensorFlow.
-SE-modules cooperate with pre-activation ResNet-50 which follows the setup in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch): [Code](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ResNet).
+SE-modules are integrated with a pre-activation ResNet-50 which follows the setup in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch): [Repository](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ResNet).
+0. MatConvNet.
+All the released SENets are imported into [MatConvNet](https://github.com/vlfeat/matconvnet): [Repository](https://github.com/albanie/mcnSENets).
 ## Citation

 If you use Squeeze-and-Excitation Networks in your research, please cite the paper: